TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning.automl/microsoft-machinelearning-automl-deployment.md

 4. [Test](https://docs.microsoft.com/azure/machine-learning/how-to-consume-web-service) the deployed model, also called a web service

 ### Using the User Interface

 Once you have the best model at hand, it is time to deploy it as a web service to predict on new data.

 Automated ML helps you with deploying the model without writing code:

-1. You have a couple options for deployment.
+1. You have a couple options for deployment:

-    + Option 1: Deploy the best model, according to the metric criteria you defined.
+* Option 1: Deploy the best model, according to the metric criteria you defined:

-        1. After the experiment is complete, navigate to the parent run page by selecting **Run 1** at the top of the screen.
+	1. After the experiment is complete, navigate to the parent run page by selecting **Run 1** at the top of the screen
-        1. Select the model listed in the **Best model summary** section.
+	1. Select the model listed in the **Best model summary** section
-        1. Select **Deploy** on the top left of the window.
+        1. Select **Deploy** on the top left of the window

-    + Option 2: To deploy a specific model iteration from this experiment.
+* Option 2: To deploy a specific model iteration from this experiment:

 	1. Select the desired model from the **Models** tab
-        1. Select **Deploy** on the top left of the window.
+        1. Select **Deploy** on the top left of the window

-1. Populate the **Deploy model** pane.
+2. Populate the **Deploy model** pane:

     Field| Value
     ----|----
-    Name| Enter a unique name for your deployment.
-    Description| Enter a description to better identify what this deployment is for.
-    Compute type| Select the type of endpoint you want to deploy: *Azure Kubernetes Service (AKS)* or *Azure Container Instance (ACI)*.
+    Name| Enter a unique name for your deployment Description| Enter a description to better identify what this deployment is for Compute type| Select the type of endpoint you want to deploy: *Azure Kubernetes Service (AKS)* or *Azure Container Instance (ACI)*
-    Compute name| *Applies to AKS only:* Select the name of the AKS cluster you wish to deploy to.
-    Enable authentication | Select to allow for token-based or key-based authentication.
-    Use custom deployment assets| Enable this feature if you want to upload your own scoring script and environment file.
+    Compute name| *Applies to AKS only:* Select the name of the AKS cluster you wish to deploy to Enable authentication | Select to allow for token-based or key-based authentication Use custom deployment assets| Enable this feature if you want to upload your own scoring script and environment file.
 [Learn more about scoring scripts](https://docs.microsoft.com/azure/machine-learning/how-to-deploy-and-where#script).

-    >[!Important]
-    > File names must be under 32 characters and must begin and end with alphanumerics.
+    >**NOTE**: File names must be under 32 characters and must begin and end with alphanumerics.
 May include dashes, underscores, dots, and alphanumerics between.
 Spaces are not allowed.

     The *Advanced* menu offers default deployment features such as [data collection](https://docs.microsoft.com/azure/machine-learning/how-to-enable-app-insights) and resource utilization settings.
 If you wish to override these defaults do so in this menu.

 1. Select **Deploy**.
 Deployment can take about 20 minutes to complete.
 Once deployment begins, the **Model summary** tab appears.
 See the deployment progress under the **Deploy status** section.

 Now you have an operational web service to generate predictions!
 You can test the predictions by querying the service from [Power BI's built in Azure Machine Learning support](https://docs.microsoft.com/azure/machine-learning/how-to-consume-web-service#consume-the-service-from-power-bi).

 ## **Recommended Documents**